-The Citywide (combined General Fund and Stormwater Utility Fund) FY26-30 5yrFM&CIP contains 122 unique requested projects (excluding non-capital projects) with 96 funded capital projects (including anticipated roll-forward projects budgeted in FY25) over the five years costing \$24,762,461.
-Of this amount, \$12,650,000 or 51.09% of total costs is for the one-time muck removal project in FY29 and FY30, of which approximately \$9.1 million is grant-funded.
+The Citywide (combined General Fund and Stormwater Utility Fund) FY26-30 5yrFM&CIP contains 122 unique requested projects (excluding non-capital projects) with 97 funded capital projects (including anticipated roll-forward projects budgeted in FY25) over the five years costing \$26,087,461.
+Of this amount, \$12,650,000 or 48.49% of total costs is for the one-time muck removal project in FY29 and FY30, of which approximately \$9.1 million is grant-funded.

-However, when the projects are counted per year, multi-year or recurring projects skew the numbers upwards, as indicated in the below pie chart.
+However, when the projects are counted per year, multi-year or recurring projects skew the numbers upwards.
 Neither summation method is wrong; they each are correct from specific perspectives.

 The following pages list the funded projects per fiscal year in an easy-to-read format and provide concise justifications for each project.
-The reader should note that the projects are listed in order of cost per year, not their appearance on the detailed FY26-30 5yrFM&CIP, which can be found starting on page 37.
+The reader should note that the projects are listed in order of cost per year, not their appearance on the detailed FY26-30 5yrFM&CIP, which can be found starting on page D - 39.